 The overflow should be activated either when there is not enough space for all actions, or if some actions are less important than others.
 In this case, the app team might decide to have certain actions only appear in the overflow.
 Furthermore, the app team can also decide that some (important) actions should never be moved into the overflow.

 When you implement the overflow toolbar, the overflow behavior is generated automatically.
-Since release 1.30, new features have been added to the overflow toolbar.
-The “…” (overflow) button is now a toggle button and can be used to switch the overflow menu on and off.
+The “…” (overflow) button is a toggle button and can be used to switch the overflow menu on and off.

-The user clicks or taps the overflow button to open a popover.
-In this action sheet, all icon buttons are labeled with text and the user can overflow the following controls:
+The user clicks the overflow button to open a popover.
+In this action sheet, all icon buttons are labeled with text.
+Overflow is supported for the following controls:

 - sap.m.SegmentedButton – When in the overflow, the segmented button is in select mode and looks like a select, although it is technically still a segmented button.